boldbinarywisdom/c_cpp/README.md

 ### Introduction

-TBD
+TBD -- Kerningham and Ritchie gives an excellent intro to C. You can probably add links here.

 ### C programming language

 TBD

  - code --> object - linker -   exe
- - compile code with gcc
+ - compile code with gcc -- there can be many compilers. gcc is one of them.

  gcc '/home/ayshine/c_cpp/c/Welcome_C.c' -o '/home/ayshine/c_cpp/c/Welcome'